Martin Luther King Jr.: Atlanta sit-ins, prison sentence, and the 1960 elections

 The arrest and harsh sentence drew nationwide attention.
-Many feared for King's safety, as he started a sentence with people convicted of violent crimes, many white and hostile to his activism.
+Many feared for King's safety, as he started a sentence with people convicted of violent crimes, many of whom were white and hostile to his activism.
 Presidential candidates were asked to weigh in, at a time when parties were courting the support of Southern Whites and their political leadership including Governor Vandiver.
 Nixon, with whom King had a closer relationship before, declined to make a statement despite a visit from Jackie Robinson requesting his intervention.
 Nixon's opponent John F. Kennedy called the governor, enlisted his brother Robert to exert more pressure on state authorities, and, at the request of Sargent Shriver, called King's wife to offer his help.
 The pressure from Kennedy and others proved effective, and King was released two days later.
 King's father decided to openly endorse Kennedy's candidacy for the November 8 election which he narrowly won.

 After the October 19 sit-ins and following unrest, a 30-day truce was declared in Atlanta for desegregation negotiations.
 However, negotiations failed and sit-ins and boycotts resumed for several months.
 On March 7, 1961, a group of Black elders including King notified student leaders that a deal had been reached: the city's lunch counters would desegregate in fall 1961, in conjunction with the court-mandated desegregation of schools.
 Many students were disappointed at the compromise.
 In a meeting on March 10 at Warren Memorial Methodist Church, the audience was hostile and frustrated.
 King gave an impassioned speech calling participants to resist the "cancerous disease of disunity", helping to calm tensions.

+Rustin and King organized a civil rights march near the 1960 Democratic National Convention in Los Angeles.
+Representative Adam Clayton Powell Jr. threatened to leak rumors of a false affair between Rustin and King to the press.
+King canceled the march and Rustin resigned from his position with the SCLC.